kidsbits/KD2124-kidsbits-Desktop-Tutorial-V2.0/docs/MicroPython/MicroPythonTutorial.md

 #### 7.1.1 Overview

 LED Blink is one of the simplest entry-level programming projects.
-It only needs an LED and then upload the code on the Arduino IDE.
+It only needs an LED and then upload the code on the ESP32 Coding Box.
 This simple project helps beginners better master basic concepts.

 #### 7.1.2 Schematic Diagram